island-is/island.is/.github/actions/README.md

     classDef merge fill:orange;
 ```

 If the two branches cannot be merged together, someone must step in to fix that up.
-If the two branches can be merged together than that's great and at least it means the head branch can be merged into the base one.
-If there are GitHub Actions workflows configured for this event (pull request, that is) and the `PR1` merge was successful then those are executed.
+If the two branches can be merged
+together, then that's great and at least it means the head branch can be auto-merged into the base one.
+If there are
+GitHub Actions workflows configured for this event (pull request, that is) and the `PR1` merge was successful, then
+those are executed.

+## The challenge

+We would like to re-integrated on each

 ```mermaid
 graph BT